MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

 The Teams mobile clients (iOS and Android) support personal apps with static tabs.
 Apps pinned to the Teams desktop client will appear in the Teams mobile clients.
 Personal bots will appear in Chat on mobile clients.

 Third-party apps (which can be downloaded from Teams Store) need to be approved before they show up on mobile.
-If an admin pins a third-party app that is unapproved by Microsoft, it will show up on the Teams Desktop, but not show up on mobile.
+If an admin pins an app, which is unapproved by Microsoft for Mobile, it will show up on the Teams Desktop, but not show up on mobile.
 See [Mobile clients](/microsoftteams/platform/tabs/what-are-tabs#mobile-clients) for more information.

 With the Teams mobile clients, users will see core Teams apps such as Activity, Chat, and Teams, and you can pin some first-party apps from Microsoft, such as Shifts.